 Common sources of loud noise include discos, concerts, live bands and some other forms of amplified music or speech.
 For people who work in factories, industrial machines are another major cause of loud noise.

 Noise can also cause nuisance.
 This occurs at much lower sound levels than noise that causes hearing damage.
 It can keep people awake at night, disturb concentration, spoil enjoyment of music, television and ruin the peace and quiet.
 Very common causes of noise nuisance include dogs barking, neighbours’ music, parties, loud speech and laughter, and fans or air conditioning units at offices, shops and industrial factories.
 There is a section on noise nuisance at the bottom of this page.
-To go directly to this, click on noise nuisance and its abatement.

 Most research on hearing damage risks has been carried out for noise at work.
 Based on this research, the Health and Safety Executive have produced data showing the hearing loss risk at various noise levels.
 This has been used to set the noise limits contained in the Control of Noise at Work regulations.
 These regulations require that noise levels are reduced and ear protectors worn wherever workers’ noise exposures equal or exceed 85 dBA (dBA means decibels adjusted to mimic the human ear’s hearing acuity at different frequencies / pitches).
 Because a substantial proportion of people are likely to suffer hearing damage when the noise is below 85 dBA, the regulations also contain a lower action level of 80 dBA.
 At and above 80 dBA, employers must give workers hearing protectors and they must train workers on the hearing damage risks and how to minimise them.
 They must also carry out a noise assessment that measures workers’ noise exposures.